zlataovce/takenaka/README.md

 *The `source` (obfuscated) namespace is always implicitly appended last.*

-By default, all available namespaces are used (`mojang, spigot, yarn, searge, intermediary, hashed`).
+By default, all available namespaces are used (`mojang, spigot, yarn, quilt, searge, intermediary, hashed`).

 #### `--ancestryNamespace` option